FREQUENTLY ASKED QUESTIONS ABOUT

 1. What are the pre-requisites?

-Note: To be considered for placement in the Fall 2013 class, you must take Introduction to OT in Spring 2013.
-Students applying after Fall 2012 will meet the volunteer service hour requirement in the Introduction to OT class.
+Note: Students will meet the volunteer service hour requirement in the Introduction to OT class.

 2. What are the program hours?

-The first semester in the program (Fall) has four required OTA classes.
+The first semester in the program (Fall) has three required OTA classes.

 The tentative schedule for these classes: